Ransom Ashley: Acting

 Ashley's first professional film credit was on Shark Night 3D where he worked as a stand-in/photo double.
 He later went on to star in his first film, Better Angels, directed by Clint McCommon.
 This gave way to more acting credits for Ashley, including a Louisiana Film Prize official selection, The Curators, where he portrays an ex high school baseball standout whose life has spiraled out of control.
 The Curators went on to receive distribution through ShortsHD and aired on ShortsTV as an Editors Pick.
 More recently, he was cast alongside Jonathan Bennett and Jordy Lucas in The Out and Out's, directed by Travis Champagne.
 He was also cast in I Saw the Light, the Hank Williams biopic starring Tom Hiddleston, and in Jackdaw, a Louisiana Film Prize Award Winning drama that MTV heralded an "ever-building slow burn".
 Ashley appeared as "Walker", the son of Holly Hunter's character, in the 2016 film Strange Weather.

+Personal and family life

+Ashley comes from a family with a notable legal and political heritage.
+His great grandfather, Wellborn Jack Sr., was a distinguished member of the Louisiana House of Representatives and a respected attorney.
+His grandfather, Wellborn Jack Jr., furthered this legacy as a renowned trial lawyer.
+Wellborn Jr. was celebrated as one of America's top trial lawyers and presented the first successful defense based on Post-Traumatic Stress Disorder (PTSD), marking a significant milestone in legal history.